KhronosGroup/VulkanSC-Loader/BUILD.md

 (e.g., `vksc1.0.13`) of the [Vulkan SC Headers repository](https://github.com/KhronosGroup/VulkanSC-Headers)
 repository must be checked out.

+The Vulkan SC Headers must be built with `-D GEN_VULKANSC_COMBINED=ON` to enable the generation of combined headers containing both Vulkan and Vulkan SC definitions.

 #### Test Dependencies

 The loader tests depend on the [Google Test](https://github.com/google/googletest) library and